 Vegan Butternut Squash Soup

 Why We Love It: This soup is the ultimate reset.
 Not only does it fill your bowl with beta-carotene-packed butternut squash and carrots, but it also goes all-in on the anti-inflammatory turmeric (two tablespoons!).
 The result is a wonderfully satisfying and nourishing soup that—bonus—also tastes amazing.
+It’s about as healthy as healthy recipes get, and yet it still satisfies like no other.

 Hero Ingredient: While still rich in antioxidants, coconut milk takes this soup from detox to delicious.